hperrin/svelte-material-ui/README.md

 # Migrating Components from MDC-Web

 SMUI 9 is migrating away from MDC-Web, to become a completely independent project.
 As such, SMUI will also gain new components to replace the functionality only found in MDC-Web packages.

-This is the progress of migration of the existing components.
+Migrating away from MDC-Web is a multi-step process.
+The steps are as follows:

+1. [ ] Import all of the styles and JS into SMUI from v14 of MDC-Web, and rewrite anything that needs to be to get it working.

 - [ ] Accordion
+- [x] Animation (new)
 - Action Buttons
   - [ ] Button
   - [ ] Floating Action Button